mahmoodlab/TANGLE/README.md

 ## Code
 This repository contains the implementation of **TANGLE**, with step-by-step instructions to pretrain a TANGLE model on the **TCGA-BRCA** (Invasive breast cancer) cohort.
 The resulting models is evaluated using linear probing (logistic regression) on BCNC for ER/PR/HER2 status prediction and BRACS fine and coarse subtyping.

+In addition, we provide a script for pan-cancer TANGLE pretraining that aggregates all TCGA cohorts into a unified training.
+This model was not part of TANGLE and is referred to as TANGLEv2.

 ### Installation

 ```bash